flapjack/flapjack.io/source/sections/3_pagerduty_credentials.md

 Return code | Description
 --------- | -----------
-204 | The submitted pagerduty credentials updates were made successfully.
+204 | The submitted PagerDuty credentials updates were made successfully.
 No content is returned.
-404 | Pagerduty credentials resources could not be found for one or more of the provided contact ids.
-No pagerduty credentials resources were altered by this request.
+404 | PagerDuty credentials resources could not be found for one or more of the provided contact ids.
+No PagerDuty credentials resources were altered by this request.
-405 | **Error** The submitted pagerduty credentials data was not sent with the JSON-Patch MIME type `application/json-patch+json`.
+405 | **Error** The submitted PagerDuty credentials data was not sent with the JSON-Patch MIME type `application/json-patch+json`.

-## Delete pagerduty credentials
+## Delete PagerDuty credentials

-Delete one or more pagerduty credentials resources.
+Delete one or more PagerDuty credentials resources.

 ```shell
 curl -w 'response: %{http_code} \n' -X DELETE \